 - Local Medical Services – everything from dentists, chiropractors, massage therapists to other local medical-like service providers often pay well for qualified leads they will repeatedly convert afterward.

 Lead generation is better for industries where paying a commission violates the laws.

-Paying a commission is illegal in the United States when government money is involved and possibly in other highly regulated industries by either the federal or state governments.
+Paying a commission is illegal in the United States when government money is involved and possibly in other highly regulated industries by federal or state governments.
 On the other hand, lead generation is a legal method of paying for potential clients.

 Customers don’t need to spend their money for you to get paid

 Purchasing something is often the final step to manage in the transaction process but often the most difficult.
 With us talking about lead generation, you don’t have to overcome this hurdle to get your commission.
 Typically, you only need that potential customer to provide their information, which is less risky than paying.

 Many tools are available to help you capture affiliate leads easily